jdossgollin/F21-CEVE101/policies.md

 If you have a documented disability or other condition that may affect academic performance you should: 1) make sure this documentation is on file with the Disability Resource Center (Allen Center, Room 111 / [adarice@rice.edu](mailto:adarice@rice.edu) / x5841) to determine the accommodations you need; and 2) talk with me to discuss your accommodation needs.

-### Accommodation for Religious Events
+### Accommodation for Scheduling Conflicts

-If any of our class meetings conflict with your religious events, please let me know so that we can make arrangements with you.
+If any of our class meetings conflict with your religious events, student athletics, or other non-negotiable scheduling conflict, please let me know ASAP so that we can make arrangements for you.

 ## Materials

+### Slack

+We will use Slack to send course announcements, to coordinate group projects, and to collaboratively discuss problem sets.
+If you have a private or sensitive topic to discuss, you should send me an email.

+You will get link to join the Slack workspace in the early weeks of the class.

 ### Textbook